-No student may park his motor vehicle on campus from 8 a.m. to 5 p.m.
-Monday through Friday, or from 8 a.m. to 1 p.m.
+No student may park his motor vehicle on the campus from 8 A.M. to 5 P.M.
+Monday through Friday, or from 8 A.M. to 1 P.M.
 Saturdays.
-Restrictions applying to "no parking" zones, dormitory parking areas, and areas listed as limited for holders of F-1 and F-2 permits are in effect 24 hours a day.
+Certain areas are restricted twenty-four hours a day; such areas include "no parking" zones, dormitory parking areas, and areas listed as limited at all times to holders of specific permits.

-Special area parking permits are issued only after careful consideration by the Safety Division.
+Special area parking permits are issued only after careful consideration by the Safety Division Office.
 Extenuating circumstances (physical disabilities, etc.) are the basis for the issuance of these permits.

-The student's registration in the University is held to constitute an agreement on his part that he will abide by its rules and regulations with regard to traffic and parking or suffer the penalty prescribed for any violation of them.
-All privileges here indicated may be denied a student who is not in good standing.
+The student's registration in the University is held to constitute an agreement on his part that he will abide by all its rules and regulations with regard to traffic and parking or suffer the penalty prescribed for any violation of them.

-Correspondence regarding motor vehicles should be addressed to the Safety Division, Barton Hall.
+Correspondence regarding motor vehicles should be addressed to the Board on Traffic Control, G-2 Barton Hall.